2013, Site-specific Performance/ Installation

 Size variable; opera singers, metal plates, motors

 In a former underground water reservoir I realized a performative installation with eight opera singers.
-Leaning on the story of Echo and Narcissus I composed a four act musical piece for the specific space- that has up to 16 seconds (!!!) of reverberation.
+Leaning on the story of Echo and Narcissus I composed a four act musical piece for the specific space- that has a incredible long time of reverberation.
 The tunnel-like round space is divided in 32 open chambers.
 In every 4th chamber one singer was placed and only them and their chambers were illuminated.
 The audience moved through the space, passing the singers closely.

 In the first act I wanted to refer to Echos pre-Narcissus time, where the nymph was gossiping for the gods.
 The singers each sing continuously one note of the tonal ladder (CDEFGABC).
 While the viewer moves within the space, the tonal ladder is made audible through his/her movement, like being a play button.